yh026/Fine-tuning-Pretrained-Transformers-with-Finincial-News-Sentiment/README.md

 ## Results

-- All the plots generated will be stored in results/
+- All generated plots (loss curves, accuracy and F1 charts) will be stored in the results/ directory.